MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 ### Run

-The jekyll commands here are same here as in the other section except they start with `bundle exec`.
+The Jekyll commands here are same here as in the other section except they start with `bundle exec`.

 Build to the `_site` directory and start the web server with this command.
 Note that `serve` can be replaced with `s`.